Your browser does not support iframes.

 April 30, 2020

 Before starting with the JEE Main 2020 preparations, candidates must thoroughly go through the detailed exam pattern of JEE Main 2020.
 Knowing the exam pattern makes sure that the student is well prepared for the exam and has knowledge about the nature of questions, total questions and a lot of other important aspects of the exam.
 JEE Main 2020 entrance exam for January attempt will be conducted by NTA from January 6 to 11, 2020.
-The admit card of JEE Main 2020 for January attempt will be released on December 6, 2019.
+The admit card of JEE Main 2020 for January attempt has been released on December 6, 2019.
 The detailed exam pattern of JEE Main 2020 is given below:

 Mode of Exam